-Buildings should provide active edges, with frontages to adjoining streets and other public open spaces.
+Buildings should provide active edges, with frontages to adjoining streets and to public open spaces.
 These edges provide a sense of occupancy and natural surveillance, and contribute interest and safety for passersby.
 Safety is an essential attribute of successful urban spaces, and can be supported by adopting the principles of Crime Prevention Through Environmental Design (CPTED).

 Factors that are particularly important in achieving a high quality public environment include the frequency, location and design of entrances and windows.
 The type and arrangement of activities, especially at ground level, are also important.
-Blank, visually monotonous building backs are not acceptable at the edge of any street or other public space.

-Blank walls at high level in visible locations are also detrimental.
-It is anticipated that building height within Centres will increase over time as buildings extend up to the District Plan height limit.
-Therefore, in any area where existing buildings are relatively low, new buildings may be significantly taller and more visible than surrounding properties.
+Blank walls at high level are also detrimental in visible locations.
+It is anticipated that the height of the city will transform over time as buildings extend up to the District Plan height limit.
+Therefore, in any area where existing buildings are relatively low, new buildings will be significantly taller and more visible than surrounding properties.
 Accordingly, it is important to give attention to the architectural treatment of all building facades.